aikatz/sketch-city/docs/labs/lab3.md

   end
 endmodule
 ```
 In order change the tone we were outputting, we only had to change the frequency at which we read the sine table.
 For this lab we had three frequencies: 245Hz, 490Hz and 735Hz.
 We wired GPIO_1_[0:7] to the inputs of our DAC, and connected the output of the DAC to the speaker.
 Our code is below.
 We got the general structure from Team Alpha's code.
+Our code below also incorporates the enable/disable signal from the Arduino.
+The switch is connected to GPIO_1_D[8], as described in the next section.

 ```v
  // Generate 25MHz clock for VGA, FPGA has 50 MHz clock